JackMerlin/USBAccelerator/README.md

 ![USB Accelerator](https://raw.githubusercontent.com/JackMerlin/USBAccelerator/master/.github/Screenshot_2.png)
 * Check the system log, the USB Accelerator should report a code, If the code is `10` it means is USB Accelerator enabled successfully.

-## Updating or reinstall or Remove
+## Updating or Reinstall or Remove
 Using your SSH client to login to your router, then copy and paste the following command:
 ```
 /jffs/scripts/usbaccelerator.sh